askonube/IR-Powershell-Web-Request/README.md

 ![image](https://github.com/user-attachments/assets/61e1553f-5790-4b01-aa4d-ef605a3a8613)

-Another query will be executed against the data in the Log Analytics workspace to log the account `win-vm-mde` and the device name to see if a user has been invoking malicious PowerShell commands such as `Invoke-WebRequest`.
+Another query was executed against the data in the Log Analytics workspace to log the account `win-vm-mde` and the device name to determine if a user has been invoking malicious PowerShell commands such as `Invoke-WebRequest`.

 ![image](https://github.com/user-attachments/assets/948e20eb-be81-4d74-988e-39b82bcd0f32)

-After the rule was created, we see five entities: the host machine `win-vm-mde` and the 4 different PowerShell commands that were executed.
+After the rule was created, five entities were identified: the host machine `win-vm-mde` and four different PowerShell commands that were executed.

 <img width="1521" alt="Screenshot 2025-06-12 203510" src="https://github.com/user-attachments/assets/ddf32244-2289-4812-86a3-2c030fdaa875" />